roboscienceorg/book/source/Simulation/Startsim.rst

 Enough Talking, Lets Do Some Demos!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here we've outlined a number of demos that you can run right after installing Veranda.
 Each one will require that you have multiple command line terminals open, and will number them 1-n.
-The first time you encounter a terminal number, you should ``cd`` into the Veranda workspace and :ref:`source <sec-sourcing>` both ROS2 and the Veranda workspace immediately before continuing the demo.
+The first time you encounter a terminal number, you should ``cd`` into the Veranda workspace and source the setup file for both ROS2 and the Veranda workspace immediately before continuing the demo.
 All commands are given in terms of Linux, so you may need to make adjustments!

 Demo 1: Driving GPS Turtle in a Figure-8
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^